AdeptApril/CheckoutThemes/README.md

 -------------------------------------------------
 chooseTheme directory contains items related to remotely choosing which themes to have on the checkout machine it's called from.
+The code is written in C (for the theme updater) and PHP (for the website)

 As part of that:
 themeUpdater.exe -